- What do I need to watch a Blu-ray?

-We encode mono and stereo sources using PCM, and we encode surround-sound sources using DTS-HD MA.
+We encode monaural and stereo sources using PCM, and we encode surround-sound sources using DTS-HD Master Audio.

-No. Some of the first-generation Blu-ray players will not play Criterion Blu-ray discs.
+No. Some of the first-generation Blu-ray players will not play Criterion Blu-rays.
 A known example is the Samsung BD-P1200.
-Additionally, the following players exhibit initial loading times of 2 to 3 minutes: Samsung BD-P1400, Sharp BD-HP20U, and Panasonic DMP BD10.
+Additionally, the following players have initial loading times of 2 to 3 minutes: Samsung BD-P1400, Sharp BD-HP20U, and Panasonic DMP BD10.
 This is normal for these players.

-If you do need to clean a Blu-ray disc, here are some helpful tips: Be sure to wash, rinse, and dry your hands thoroughly before cleaning the disc.
-Hold the Blu-ray disc under cool running water (don't use soap on the disc!) and use your thumb or fingertip to clean the surface by gently rubbing from the center outward.
-Don't use a back-and-forth motion or rub the disc in circles (the motion should be like rays extending from the sun, not like the hands of a clock).
-After washing, it is important to dry the disc thoroughly, or it will gather lint.
-Sandwich the disc between several layers of good-quality paper towel and very gently pat dry until all the water has been absorbed from the surface.
+If you do need to clean a Blu-ray, here are some helpful tips: Be sure to wash and rinse your hands thoroughly before cleaning the disc.
+Hold the Blu-ray under cool running water (don’t use soap!) and use your thumb or fingertip to clean the surface by gently rubbing from the center outward.
+Don’t use a back-and-forth motion or rub the disc in circles (the motion should be like rays extending from the sun, not the hands of a clock turning).
+After washing, it is important to dry the disc thoroughly or it will gather lint.
+Sandwich the disc between several layers of high-quality paper towel and very gently pat dry until all the water has been absorbed from the surface.
 Do not rub the disc with a paper towel!